MultiplierPartners/mxp_site/src/pages/blog/2026-08-06-let-them-a-developers-guide-to-u4a.md

 The move is to stop treating the resource server as a token consumer and start treating it as the place where the owner's terms are enforced.

-Concretely, in the [U4A proof of concept](https://github.com/nickgamb/uma4agents), an agent calls an MCP tool and gets refused:
+Concretely, in the [U4A proof of concept](https://github.com/nickgamb/uma4agents) — [documented and animated at u4a.ai](https://u4a.ai) — an agent calls an MCP tool and gets refused:

 ```http
 HTTP/1.1 401 Unauthorized